aminomancer/uc.css.js/README.md

 #### **Resources & manifest:**

 If you haven't already, download the [resources](/resources) folder and place it in your `chrome` folder, along with the CSS files. fx-autoconfig will automatically register this folder to the path `chrome://userchrome/content/`.
 This theme also requires downloading [utils/chrome.manifest](/utils/chrome.manifest).
-Most of the theme will work without it, but it's crucial for certain things.<details><summary>📦 <b><i>Here's why... (click to expand)</i></b></summary>
+Most of the theme will work without it, but it's crucial for certain things.<details><summary>📦 **_Click for more info..._**</summary>

 In particular, it replaces some icons and modifies some internal scripts and stylesheets that would be very hard to override with either CSS or javascript.
 Simply replace the chrome.manifest file from fx-autoconfig with my version.
 This will strictly redirect some `chrome://` URIs from the vanilla files to files from this theme, so the changes will apply globally.
 Without this, it would be very difficult to do certain things.
 We use this to restore the pre-Proton tab sound icons, to change the appearance of plaintext files and other lower-level internal pages, and to change the styling for very hard-to-reach elements.